HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 This requirement will be verified by a codebase that is modular, clear, easy to read, and employs encapsulation well.
 Verification will be achieved if:
  - An analysis of the code shows good use of encapsulation.
  - Code conforms to a chosen standard (i.e. Google standard).
 This can be enforced with a style checker IDE plugin.
 For verification to be complete, no warnings from this plugin must be present.
  - JavaDocs are used correctly and helpfully.
-This can be enforced with a style checker IDE plugin and manual review of the codebase.
+This can be enforced with a style checker IDE plugin and a manual review of the codebase.
- - Code not written in Java is accurately documented.
+ - The code not written in Java is accurately documented.
- - Code is commented where needed.
+ - The code is commented on where needed.

 **Portability**
 As the product is a Java plugin and ostensibly faces no porting during its life cycle, this requirement's verification is fulfilled by the Maintainability section above.